George-Seven/Termux-Udocker/README.md

 > [!NOTE]
 > Popular Docker repos provide 64-bit images, but not all of them provide the older 32-bit images.
 >
 > Running `uname -m`, if it shows 64, then your phone is 64-bit.
-Which means it'll work for everthing given below.
+Which means it'll work for everything given below.
 >
 > You can still check if the repo supports 32-bit by checking the tag link next to the name.